mcendon/mcendon.github.io/src/content/blog/gigabyte-g5-soft-brick-solution.md

 - Detect the .10 BIOS file
 - Flash it using Intel FPT

-Then call NP50RNx-Y10.efi for any additional OEM routines

 ⚠️ _Do not interrupt.
 It will execute some processes, then restart one time, then flash the bios.
 When it says completed, it will power off automatically._

 Screenshots of my process: